jalya001/Rudimentary-x86-32-OS/README.md

 Once PIC and IDT have been set up, an IRQ needs to be unmasked to enable it.

 ## .x Interrupt List
 There are 256 possible IDT entries, one for each interrupt number.
 Only a few of them are needed in this OS, and so only those are configured.
-Software interrupts can be assigned freely, but we follow typical conventions for them.
+Software interrupts and hardware IRQs can be assigned freely, but we follow typical conventions for them.

 List of configured interrupts: